xinyuwenX/CSUF_CPSC362/README.md

 # CSUF_CPSC362
-Foundations of Software Engineering course project
+Foundations of Software Engineering course project.
+This project is to build a VCS (version control system) project in C++.
+The whole project contains 3 parts.

 Group Members:
 Xinyu Wen, xinyuwen@csu.fullerton.edu